uniquekid/cfa-texts/README.md

 Notice how it uses single quotes to delimit string values.
 Single quotes in GML allow for use of double quotes inside the text, which can be quite useful for CFA.
 It also allows to use line breaks inside the string (which we will see actively being used in the next line).

 But it also means that single quotation marks cannot be used as apostrophes.
-Instead, CFA database uses a special character from Windows-1251 encoding called **"right single quotation mark"** - `’`.
+Instead, CFA database uses a special character from Windows-1251 encoding called **"right single quotation mark"** - `â€™`.
 If you use Windows and have a numpad on your keyboard, you can add that character by inputting number 39 on your numpad while holding left Alt key.
 Alternatively, you can just copy it from somewhere.
 VSCode usually highlights this character in a yellow box as a warning for it's visual similarity to a normal single quote.

 By the way, those curly braces before this line don't add anything to the syntax, they are just used for separating main database properties from mechanical properties such as power and shield, a tradition that goes back to the early days of CFA when power and shield values were added into a separate file `UnitPower.txt`.